Welcome to today's edition of the Rush 24-7 podcast.

 It doesn't exist.

-Yeah, I mean you can almost say, folks, uh Mrs. Clinton worked very hard throughout her whole life, and she stuck by her husband while he we all know what it is.
+Yeah, I mean, you could almost say, folks, Mrs. Clinton worked very hard throughout her whole life, and she stuck by her husband while he, we all know what it is, humiliated her, embarrassed her.

 Affair after affair after affair.